alexandraion22/dad-decentralized_library/client/README.md

 ### Prerequisites

-- Node.js (v16 or later)
+- Node.js (v16 or later) (for development v24.0.2 was used)
-- npm or yarn
+- npm or yarn (for development npm - v11.3.0 and yarn - v1.22.22 were used)
 - Keplr wallet browser extension

 ### Installation